 Illinois can be a strong family destination because it offers both city-based and road-trip-friendly options.

 Chicago is usually the top family choice.
-Families can build a trip around the Field Museum, Shedd Aquarium, Museum of Science and Industry, Millennium Park, Maggie Daley Park, Navy Pier, lakefront walks, sports games, pizza, and observation decks.
+Families can build a trip around the Field Museum, Shedd Aquarium, Museum of Science and Industry, Millennium Park, Maggie Daley Park, Navy Pier, lakefront walks, sports games, pizza, observation decks, and architecture tours.

 Travel Advisor Tip: Illinois family trips go smoother when you avoid overloading Chicago days.
-Pick one major museum or attraction per day, then leave time for food, parks, walking, and lakefront views.
+Pick one major museum or attraction per day, then leave time for food, parks, walking, lakefront views, and simple downtime.

 Best Illinois Trips for Couples